3.9 Provisions , Contingent Liabilities and Contingent assets

 Unlike revenue recognition, amounts billed to the customer are based on the various milestones reached under the contract and on acknowledgement thereof by the customer by means of a contractual document referred to as a progress billing certificate.
 Therefore, the amounts recognized as revenue for a given year do not necessarily match those billed to or certified by the customer.
 For contracts in which the revenue recognized exceeds the amount billed or certified, the difference is recognized in as "Contract Asset" under "Other Current Assets", while for contracts in which the revenue recognized is lower than the amount billed or certified, the difference is recognized as "Contract Liability" under "Other Current Liabilities".

-Other Operating Revenue with respect to sale of stock items and scrap is recognized at a point in time when the company satisfies performance obligations and right to receive the income is established as per terms of the contract by transferring promised goods and services to the customer.
+Other Operating Revenue with respect to sale of stock items ,scrap and consultancy income is recognized at a point in time when the company satisfies performance obligations and right to receive the income is established as per terms of the contract by transferring promised goods and services to the customer.

 Management fee is also recognized over a period of time.